Abhimanyu210100/C_NN_OpenACC/README.md

 ## **Implementation:**
 *The code shown below was run and tested on AQUA computing cluster*

+The images must be saved in the folder named 'image_csv_files' present at the same level as convNetV1.c.

 To run the Neural Network in parallel OpenACC was used.
 To get a detailed description of the time used per parallel block of the code set `PGI_ACC_TIME=1` else `PGI_ACC_TIME=0`.
 The command lines below can be used to compile the code in parallel.